astrellon/simple-data-store/README.md

 The pros are that it doesn't really matter how many state modifiers you have because there's no additional lookup time to find them compared to reducers.

-The cons for very states, where the state is a primitive value or the reducer returns the whole state without needing to be combined it's slower than Redux.
+The cons for very simple states, where the state is a primitive value or the reducer returns the whole state without needing to be combined it's slower than Redux.

 The main reason being that SimpleDataStore assumes that the state is always an object and the modifiers will always return a partial state and combines using `Object.assign`.
 Combined to Redux that always assumes a full state object.